filkata123/harmonyOS_audio_visualizer/README.md

 _A real-time audio visualizer for mobile & desktop built with Unity._

 This project is a proof-of-concept UI effect designed for the Huawei TechArena Finland 2025 hackathon.
-It demonstrates a simple deforming bubble that surrounds a clock.
+It demonstrates a simple deforming bubble that surrounds a clock showing current time.
 The bubble reacts to music creating a nice visual effect.

 The effect is designed to work on PC and mobile (included builds are for Windows and Android devices for now).